-Page 128 of 231
+NIRC Managed

+CW Owned

-NIRC Managed CW Managed Privately Managed CW Owned Transfer of telecom utility ownership/assets (and depreciation) to the Commonwealth with management and operation of the telecom utility undertaken by NIRC.
-NIRC has no direct financial exposure to the telecom utility, in particular costs associated with necessary infrastructure upgrades and renewals.
-The Commonwealth would be involved in decision-making impacting on its assets.
-The Commonwealth has the ability to provide a subsidy direct to NIRC to ensure telecom charges are comparable to other Australian jurisdictions.
-NIRC remains responsible for ensuring it has the appropriate technical and skilled management and staff to provide modern and reliable telecom services to the community.
-Transfer of telecom utility ownership/assets to the Commonwealth for management and operation by NIRC through an arrangement similar to the SDA.
-NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades and renewals.
-NIRC loses control of day-to-day management.
-Strategic direction is determined by the Commonwealth as the asset owner.
-The Commonwealth has the ability to provide a subsidy to ensure telecom charges are comparable to other Australian jurisdictions.
-NIRC remains responsible for ensuring it has the appropriate technical and skilled management and staff to provide modern and reliable telecom services to the community.
-Transfer of telecom utility ownership/assets to the Commonwealth for management and operation by a private operator.
-NIRC has no direct financial exposure to the telecon utility, in particular costs associated with necessary infrastructure upgrades and renewals.
-NIRC loses control of day-to-day management.
-Strategic direction is determined by the Commonwealth as the asset owner.
-The Commonwealth has the ability to subsidise service provision to ensure telecom charges are comparable to other Australian jurisdictions.
-The private operator has the requisite skills and redundancy to cope with resourcing requirements at short notice.
+- Transfer of telecom utility ownership/assets (and depreciation) to the Commonwealth with management and operation of the telecom utility undertaken by NIRC. - NIRC has no direct financial exposure to the telecom utility, in particular costs associated with necessary infrastructure upgrades and renewals. - The Commonwealth would be involved in decisionmaking impacting on its assets. - The Commonwealth has the ability to provide a subsidy direct to NIRC to ensure telecom charges are comparable to other Australian jurisdictions. - NIRC remains responsible for ensuring it has the appropriate technical and skilled management and staff to provide modern and reliable telecom services to the community.

 OUTCOME: ?

 This arrangement is unlikely to succeed as it would lead to strategic and operational issues between NIRC as manager and the Commonwealth as owner.

+CW Managed

+- Transfer of telecom utility ownership/assets to the Commonwealth for management and operation by NIRC through an arrangement similar to the SDA. - NIRC has no direct financial exposure to the electricity utility, in particular costs associated with necessary infrastructure upgrades and renewals. - NIRC loses control of day-to-day management. - Strategic direction is determined by the Commonwealth as the asset owner. - The Commonwealth has the ability to provide a subsidy to ensure telecom charges are comparable to other Australian jurisdictions. - NIRC remains responsible for ensuring it has the appropriate technical and skilled management and staff to provide modern and reliable telecom services to the community.

-OUTCOME: Ӣ Produces a beneficial outcome by ensuring appropriate service delivery at reduced risk to NIRC and at an affordable cost to consumers.
-OUTCOME: Ӣ Produces a beneficial outcome by ensuring appropriate service delivery at reduced risk at an affordable cost.
+Produces a beneficial outcome by ensuring appropriate service delivery at reduced risk to NIRC and at an affordable cost to consumers.

+Privately Managed

+- Transfer of telecom utility ownership/assets to the Commonwealth for management and operation by a private operator. - NIRC has no direct financial exposure to the telecom utility, in particular costs associated with necessary infrastructure upgrades and renewals. - NIRC loses control of day-to-day management. - Strategic direction is determined by the Commonwealth as the asset owner. - The Commonwealth has the ability to subsidise service provision to ensure telecom charges are comparable to other Australian jurisdictions. - The private operator has the requisite skills and redundancy to cope with resourcing requirements at short notice.

+Produces a beneficial outcome by ensuring appropriate service delivery at reduced risk at an affordable cost.

-NIRC C Managed CW Managed Privately Managed Privately Owned ot a realistic option.
+NIRC Managed CW Managed Privately Managed Privately Owned Not a realistic option.
 Not a realistic option.
 Transfer of telecom utility ownership/assets to a private investor and operator.
 NIRC has no direct financial exposure to the telecom utility, in particular costs associated with necessary infrastructure upgrades and renewals.
 NIRC loses control of day-to-day and strategic management.
 The private operator has the requisite skills and redundancy to cope with resourcing requirements at short notice.
 Commercial interest in the telecom utility is unlikely to exist given the limited scale and scope of services provided and the poor condition of, and risks attached to, much of the network.
-Profit maximisation is the focus of the private operator, which may see telecom charges continue to increase unless there is ongoing financial support provided by the Commonwealth.
-OUTCOME: IXIN Not a viable option.
-OUTCOME: 区 Not a viable option.
+Profit maximisation is the focus of the private OUTCOME: ⊠ Not a viable option.
+OUTCOME: ⊠ Not a viable option. operator, which may see telecom charges continue to increase unless there is ongoing financial support provided by the Commonwealth.
 OUTCOME: ?
 This arrangement would need to be underwritten by the Commonwealth.